Quantum tunneling dynamics in a complex-valued Sachdev-Ye-Kitaev model quench-coupled to a cool bath: The model

-expressed above through the ``greater'' and ``lesser'' components found numerically from the KB equations (\ref{eqKBt},\ref{eqKBtp}) \footnote{At first, we calculate the equilibrium Green's functions of the bare SYK model using an iterative approach \cite{Malitsky2019Golden, Cheipesh2019Reentrant}.
-We apply an extra constraint manifesting the fluctuation-dissipation relation \cite{Kamenev2005Course} at a given temperature and chemical potential.
+The Green's functions are found numerically from the KB equations (\ref{eqKBt},\ref{eqKBtp}) with the self-energies (\ref{Sigma},\ref{Qgl}).
+At first, we calculate the equilibrium Green's functions of the bare SYK model using an iterative approach \cite{Malitsky2019Golden, Cheipesh2019Reentrant}.
+We apply an extra constraint manifesting the fluctuation-dissipation relation at initial temperature and chemical potential \footnote{In thermal equilibrium the fluctuation dissipation relation states \cite{Kamenev2005Course}: $G_K(\omega) = 2 i \, \mathrm{Im}G_R(\omega) \tanh\dfrac{\omega-\mu}{2T}$}.
 The equilibrium Green's functions set the initial condition for the Kadanoff-Baym equations and evolve as follows: the integrals in the KB equations are computed with the trapezoidal rule and the remaining differential equations are solved by the predictor-corrector scheme.
 The corrector adjusts self-consistently at every iteration \cite{Eberlein2017Quantum, Bhattacharya2019Quantum}.
-For the spectral properties we use the two-dimensional time grid with a step $\delta t = 0.02$ and $n \sim 10^4$ points in each direction.
-For the tunneling current the grid is more refined $\delta t = 0.005$ but has a smaller size $n \sim 10^3$.}.
-The same rules (\ref{GRgl}--\ref{GKgl}) apply to the self-energy (\ref{Sigma}).
-Now, rotating the time frame $t,t'$ towards $\tau=t-t'$, $\mathcal{T}=(t+t')/2$ and Fourier transforming in $\tau$, we justify whether the system returns to a nearly-thermal state by examining whether the extended fluctuation dissipation relation
+For the spectral properties we use the two-dimensional time grid with a step $\delta t = 0.02$ and $n \sim 10^4$ points in each direction, while for the transport calculations the numerical grid is more refined $\delta t = 0.005$ but has a smaller size $n \sim 10^3$.